IBMDecisionOptimization/cpofzn/README.md

 If it is not detected automatically, you can specify using -DCPLEX_STUDIO_DIR as mentioned above.

-If you are on a Windows system, you may the following BAT script useful.
+If you are on a Windows system, you may find the following BAT script useful.
 ```
    SET        CMAKE_EXE=<Path of the cmake.exe file>
    SET  FLEX_EXECUTABLE=<Path of the win_flex.exe file>